junaidzm13/COMP2113_40/README.md

 *available_tokens*
 This function is a helper function to select_token and takes same parameters as select_token and an integer representing the size of chosen_tokens.
 It returns a string containing all the tokens availabale to the user.

-#### enter_username
+#### read_username
-This function takes no parameters.
+This function takes a string username, a pointer to an array of Player_current_details (structure) and an int i which equals player number -1.
+Returns a boolean.
+Returns true if and only if the username exists in the file *usernames.txt* and is not aleady taken by any other player currently playing.

+*enter_username*:
+This function takes two parameters, a pointer to an array of Player_current_details players and an int i, which equals player number - 1.
 Prompts the user to enter his/her username.
-Calls read_username to check whether such a username exists.
-If it does, returns that username and if it does not, creates a new file \<username\>.txt and returns the new username entered.
+Calls read_username to check whether such a username exists or has already been taken.
+If it does exist and is not taken by any other player playing function returns that username and if it does not exist or has already been taken the function creates a new file \<username\>.txt and returns the new username entered.

-*read_username*:
-This function takes a string username and returns a boolean whether such a username exists in the file *usernames.txt* or not.

 *create_new*
 This function takes a string username representing a new username, and creates a text file \<username\>.txt representing the profile of the user and writes this username to *usernames.txt*.